MYO10: Role in disease

 Growing evidence demonstrates that Myo10 has important roles in cancer.
 In addition to its role in clustering the excess centrosomes of cancer cells, Myo10 is a key component of invadopodia, filopodia-related protrusions that cancer cells use to invade their surroundings.
 Several microRNAs that suppress cancer cell invasion have also been reported to act in part by targeting the Myo10 mRNA.
 Knockout or knockdown of Myo10 is reported to suppress cancer cell invasion or spread in experimental models of breast cancer, lung cancer, and glioma, where knockout of Myo10 also increased the effectiveness of an otherwise ineffective chemotherapy agent.
 These results, plus research showing that knockout of Myo10 increased survival time by 260% in a mouse model of melanoma, make Myo10 a potential anti-cancer target.

-Model organisms

-Several strains of Myo10 knockout mice have been generated and demonstrate that Myo10 has important functions during development in processes such as neural tube closure, eye development, blood vessel formation, and pigmentation.
-Approximately ~50% of the mouse embryos that lacked Myo10 failed to close their neural tube during early brain development and exhibited the lethal birth defect of exencephaly.
-Interestingly, knockout embryos that did not develop exencephaly were able to survive birth, grow to adulthood, and produce offspring, indicating that Myo10 is not essential for adult survival.
-The Myo10 knockout mice that survived birth had high frequencies of several abnormalities, with ~100% exhibiting a white belly spot, a pigmentation defect associated with decreased ability of melanocyte precursors to migrate.
-Myo10 KO mice also exhibited the eye defect known as persistent fetal vasculature (PFV) or persistent hyperplastic primary vitreous (PHPV), a condition resulting from the failure of the developing eye’s hyaloid vasculature to regress properly.
-Myo10 KO mice also exhibited high frequencies of other eye abnormalities such as small eyes (microphthalmia) and lens defects.
-Myo10 KO mice also averaged ~20% lower in weight than control mice and approximately half had one or more webbed digits (syndactyly).